Horta, Azores

-Horta (/pt/), officially the Very Loyal Horta City (Muito Leal Cidade da Horta), is a city in the Portuguese archipelago of the Azores encompassing the island of Faial, being coterminous with the Horta Municipality (Município da Horta).
-The population in 2011 was 15,038 in an area of 173.06 km2.
-The city of Horta itself has a population of about 7,000.
+Horta, (Note: /pt/) officially the Very Loyal City of Horta, (Note: Muito Leal Cidade da Horta) is a city in the Portuguese archipelago of the Azores encompassing the island of Faial with its largely green municipality (Município da Horta) with semi-arid yet fertile hillsides, rising highest away from the city, to the west.
+About the narrowest width of the island to the east, facing the settlement is the much larger Pico Island noted for wine production.
+The single-island-municipality's population in 2021 was 14,334 spread over 173 km2.
+The city as an urban to suburban mass of no more than a tenth of the island has a population of about 7,000.

 Horta's marina is a primary stop for yachts crossing the Atlantic Ocean, and its walls and walkways are covered with paintings created by visitors noting the names of their vessels, crews, and the years they visited.
-Peter's Cafe Sport is a bar located across from the marina that houses the island's scrimshaw museum, a collection of artifacts carved from whale tooth and jawbone.
-Peter's is a point of reference for transatlantic yachters and sailors.
+Peter's Café Sport is a venue, popular among transatlantic sailers, facing the marina that houses Faial's scrimshaw museum (artifacts carved from whale tooth and jawbone).

-The Legislative Assembly of the Azores is located in Horta, making it Azores' legislative capital.
+The Legislative Assembly of the Azores is in Horta, making it Azores' legislative capital.